tjacobs131/Teenus-Club/Analysis/srs.md

 ### 3.2.5 System Feature 5 (Update Match)
 ### 3.2.5.1 Introduction/Purpose of Feature
+    Allows the user(Admin) the ability to update scores, player and team information during the course of the match.
 ### 3.2.5.2 Stimulus/Response Sequence
+    1. Actor selects ongoing game to update.
+    2. System displays current game information.
+    3. Actor changes team names and/or scores.
+    4. Actor indicates that they want to finalize the match.
+    5. System asks for confirmation.
+    6. Actor confirms.
+    7. System finalizes match information and returns the   actor to the match list.
 ### 3.2.5.3 Associated Functional Requirements
+    1. Actor must have permissions of a referee
+    2. Actor must supply information that is valid else the request to confirm will be bounced by the system
+    3. Once a refree confirms the matches finalization, the matches data can no longer be changed.
+---

 3.3 Performance Requirements

 3.4 Design Constraints

 3.5 Software System Attributes

 3.6 Other Requirements